NurMustafaM/NurMustafaM/README.md

 👋 Hello, I'm Nor, it pronunce as Nur, a student pursuing an interdisciplinary bachelor's degree in science and technology neuroscience and Science Computer at the Federal University of ABC.
 I am passionate about the interdisciplinarity of human knowledge and enjoy learning new tools for data analysis with programming any language.

-## Education
+## 🎓 Education

-🎓 Bachelor's Degree in Science and Technology and Neuroscience for Science Computer, Federal University of ABC
+ Bachelor's Degree in Science and Technology and Neuroscience for Science Computer, Federal University of ABC

-## Skills
+## 💻 Skills

-💻 I have expertise in data analysis, scientific methodology, and Python programming.
+I have expertise in data analysis, scientific methodology, and Python programming.
 I enjoy working with data and extracting insights from it.
 Additionally, I have a basic knowledge of Java, R, CSS, JavaScript programming languages.
 I also have proficiency in using the Office package for various tasks and learning about MongoDB.

-🌐 I am fluent in Portuguese and English, with proficient reading, understanding, writing, and speaking skills in both languages.

 ## Experience